christopher-fu/gale_server/docs/project_description.md

 It took a bit of time before we figured out this approach.

 ## Other selling points
-- Our `User` and `Event` entities are in BCNF.
+- Our user entity is in BCNF.
+There are currently no restrictions on what a user can provide as his `name` (except for max length), so we cannot decompose a `name` into a first and last name.
+The normality of our event entity is a little bit ambiguous since we use `description` as a catchall for describing the event.
+Since description can contain information like location, it can be argued that our event entity is not in 1NF.

 ## Future work
-Because of time constraints, we had to prioritize our current basic set of features to complete and leave out other features.
+Because of time constraints, we had to prioritize our current basic set of features and leave out other features.
 We list a few things that we want to add in the future below.
-- Location awareness
+- Location awareness: Currently, events do not have a separate field for location.
+Users must specify the event location as part of the description.
+We should store event locations separately.
+If we also keep track of user locations, we could implement other features like inviting nearby friends to events.
+- Push notifications: In the frontend, we currently poll for new events.
+We should send a push notification to all invitees when a new event is created.
+- Transactions: Ecto allows us to group database operations together in a transaction.
+We should take advantage of this.